bcgov/design-research-guide/docs/planning-research/compensation.md

 Compensation should be appropriate in type and amount.
 The research team is responsible for assessing the level of compensation based on budget and number of participants.

-> All compensation should be provided fairly to all users in the same study, with equal compensation for equal participation regardless of income, age, gender, or race.
+> All compensation should be provided fairly to all designs in the same study, with equal compensation for equal participation regardless of income, age, gender, or race.

 ### Recommended Compensation